payu-india/CMS-Chatbot/docs/Server-Side SDKs/upi-smart-intent-non-sdk-flow.md

 ## Step 5: Get Callback

 Get a callback in `onActivityResult` for the status of the transaction.
-Refer to [Verify Payment](ref:verify_payment_api) API to get the final status of the transaction.
+Refer to <Anchor label="Verify Payment" target="_blank" href="ref:verify_payment_api">Verify Payment</Anchor> API to get the final status of the transaction.

 ```java
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {